PHILADELPHIA– Florent Groberg is a self-described lifelong Republican, but he spoke Thursday evening at the Democratic National Convention.

 DecodeDC: Do you get any push back from your friends or colleagues for being here?
 Obviously Benghazi is something that is often brought up to prove that Clinton is an incompetent presidential nominee.

 Groberg: I like to ask people, have you read the classified files?
 Until you’ve read the classified files, it’s hard to put the blame on one person.
 I’m not (an) expert on what happened.
-But to me it’s a really sensitive argument because you’re talking about families that lost individuals, and I’m pretty sure the ambassador’s family is actually supporting Clinton and they are not blaming
+But to me it’s a really sensitive argument because you’re talking about families that lost individuals, and I’m pretty sure the ambassador’s family is actually supporting Clinton and they are not blaming her for that situation.

 Her record has been pretty good.
 The whole email (issue) doesn’t help, and I don’t understand how that happened and I agree that she should be held accountable.
 I do not believe that she should go to jail.
 [She] should have had a slap on the hand and I think she did.
 The FBI found nothing, right?